amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 You can import the flows and subflows into your n8n account from the dot-menu on the upper right hand side:
 ![n8n Import Workflow from JSON](/imgs/givewp-beacon-n8n-integration-workflow/n8n-import-workflow-from-json.png)

-> Keep in mind, the subflow IDs will be different, so you will need to update these to the correct subflows in the two main workflows.
+> Keep in mind, the subflow IDs will be different, so you'll need to update these to the correct subflows in the two main workflows.

 ---